zzz0906/LeetCode/README.md

 * **Scripts** folder is use to store my accepted code. you can copy it to submit.
 But I recommend you to read my code and insights then write your own code.
     1. C,C++,Python3,Java.
-I will choose one given by my mood.
+I ill choose one given by my mood.
 I'd like to learn GO in the future and add it.

     2. xxx_std means I use some one else code (because it's a easy question or easy to implement (lazy) or too hard (I can't do it!')).
 Basically I use [grandyang's code !](https://github.com/grandyang/leetcode), Thanks for his help!